Don’t Bother Going to a Post Office—Mail Letters Online

 Do you love sending letters but dislike going to the post office?
 DoNotPay has a solution for you!
 Our Send Mail feature enables you to send your letters online, which can be convenient if you don’t feel like leaving your home.
 DoNotPay can take care of everything so that you don’t have to worry about envelopes, stamps, and other annoying details.

-To send your physical letters the easy way, log in to your DoNotPay account and do the following:
+To send your physical letters the easy way, and do the following:

 - Open the Send Mail product